Incident DetailsCause of Death:

 Officer Manley was first to arrive and as he ordered the suspects outside, two shots were fired.
 He was struck in the head and died during surgery at Methodist Hospital.

-He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama prison while serving a two-to-four-year term for forgery.
+He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama state prison while serving a two-to-four-year sentence for forgery.

-Another suspect, 21, who was out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.
+Another 21-year-old suspect, out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.

 He was subsequently found guilty of first-degree murder and armed robbery, and sentenced to life in prison.
 He was paroled in December 2003.